 - Summer Youth Enrichment Programs at Johnson County Community College.
 For children grades 6-12, these enrichment programs feature a range of classes, including science, computers, performing arts, languages and sports.
 Find more info here.

 - Duke University summer sessions for high school students.
 Choose from a range of academic enrichment programs designed to prepare grades 9-12 for college.
 Find more info here.

 - John Brown University’s Engineering Summer Academy.
-The camp is July 7-12 for students entering grades 10-12.
 Find more info here.

 - Online animation and drawing classes.
 Chad Stewart, former Disney animator and homeschool father, is offering online animation course for ages 11-18.
 He also teaches online drawing classes for elementary and upper-grade level students.
 Find more info here.